 While visiting Khao Sok, a visit to Cheow Lan Lake is a must.
 The manmade lake (also referred to as Rajjaprabha Dam Reservoir) can be toured by long-tail boat.

-Insider tip: I definitely recommend booking a treehouse or bungalow at Our Jungle House.
-It's by far the best place to stay in Khao Sok Nat'l Park.
+Insider tip: I'd recommend booking a treehouse or bungalow at Our Jungle House.
 The treehouse resort offers 5-star service for a cheap price ($35+/ night approx.).
 If they are all booked, you can still camp there for $15 a night.

-There are showers on site, a fully stocked bar, and a restaurant with delicious, homemade Thai cuisine.
+Our Jungle House comes with showers on site, a fully stocked bar, and a restaurant with delicious, homemade Thai cuisine.
 The customer service is top-notch (and they might teach you some Thai while you're at it).
-You can also book day excursions, as well as book a Thai massage on-sight.

 Just be sure to reserve your room far in advance as the bungalows and treehouses fill up during peak vacation time (that is, the non-rainy season, which occurs November-April).